SPDF: Sparse Pre-training and Dense Fine-tuning for Large Language Models: Methodology

 \paragraph*{\normalfont\textit{Hypothesis 1\labeltext{1}{hyp:one}: High degrees of weight sparsity can be used during the pre-training phase of LLMs while preserving the downstream accuracy with dense fine-tuning.}} \mbox{}

-Inducing sparsity during pre-training may cause a loss in representational power due to difficulties in sparse optimization and the inability to discover optimal sparsity masks.
+Inducing sparsity during pre-training may cause a loss in representational power due to difficulties in sparse optimization and inability to discover optimal sparsity masks~\citep{Evci2019TheDO}.
 To mitigate these challenges, we aim to increase the representational power by allowing the zeroed weights to grow during fine-tuning (i.e., dense fine-tuning).

-Additionally, note the full general learning capability of the pre-trained model is often not required to generalize on the simpler downstream task when using sparsity during pre-training~\citep{Ding2022DeltaTA}. \citet{aghajanyan-etal-2021-intrinsic} investigate this phenomenon from a different angle and show that pre-trained language models can learn a large set of NLP tasks with only a few parameters.
+Additionally, note the full capacity of the pre-trained model is often not required to generalize on the simpler downstream task, when using sparsity during pre-training~\citep{Ding2022DeltaTA}. \citet{aghajanyan-etal-2021-intrinsic} investigate this phenomenon from a different angle and show pre-trained language models can learn a large set of NLP tasks with only a few parameters.
 This indicates that the full parameterization of the model is not needed to generalize well across downstream fine-tuning tasks.
 Hence, we can exploit weight sparsity during pre-training while retaining important textual representations despite the model's lower representational capacity.

 \paragraph*{\normalfont \textit{Hypothesis 2\labeltext{2}{hyp:two}: The performance of the sparse pre-trained model is correlated with the dataset size and degree of difficulty in the downstream task.}} \mbox{}